Skip to Content

 Where can I buy chorizo?

-Most grocery stores carry chorizo.
-You can find it in the refrigerated section with other meats or the deli.
-Otherwise, I recommend visiting your local Mexican grocery store to explore – especially if they have homemade chorizo!
+Most grocery stores carry chorizo; you can usually find it in the refrigerated section with other meats or the deli.
+Otherwise, I highly recommend visiting your local Mexican grocery store to explore – especially if they have homemade chorizo!

 How do you warm a flour tortilla?